ELIXIR-IIB-training/website/_posts/2020-05-06-GeneOntology_Rome-TorVergata.md

 ### Aims of the workshop
 -	To provide information about Gene Ontology (GO) and molecular interaction resources
--	To provide practical demonstrations of a number of freely available high-throughput analysis and network analysis tools that can be used for the analysis of large datasets, such as those derived from proteomic or transcriptomic methodologies.
+-	To provide practical demonstrations of a number of freely available high-throughput analysis and network analysis tools that can be used for the analysis of large datasets, such as those derived from proteomic or transcriptomic methodologies.<br>
 Resources covered:
 -	Identifier mapping
 -	Gene Ontology